elmar/dh-dist-zilla/README.markdown

 inconsistent and therefore be confusing and lead to subtle bugs.

-The purpose of `dh-dist-zilla` is to enable `debhelper` to build a Debian package for Perl code directly from `dist.init` and the original source code.
+The purpose of `dh-dist-zilla` is to enable `debhelper` to build a Debian package for Perl code directly from `dist.ini` and the original source code.
 In particular, it allows to build a Debian package directly from a VCS checkout.